 Mutual Agreement for Postponement – Games are postponed only after the head coach from EACH team agrees to postpone.
 If there is not an agreement, the game should be played as scheduled.
 Opposing head coaches should stay in touch during the day of a game, knowing each other's schedule and preferred communication medium.

 Postponement Timing – Coaches are urged to take careful consideration before deciding to postpone a game.
 Postponing a game for reasons other than inclement weather is strongly discouraged.
 Experience has proven that it is better to play on your assigned day with only 5 or 6 players than to try and reschedule the game.
 NGS has a very limited spring season and there are few make-up field options other than Saturday.
 New England weather conditions can change very quickly so coaches are advised to wait until 3:30 p.m. or later before making a final decision.

 Notifying your Teams – If both teams agree to postpone, coaches must notify their respective team as quickly as possible.

-Notifying Umpire Coordinator – The head coach of the home team is responsible for notifying the Umpire Coordinator, Susan Boyer, as quickly as possible by both email and phone call of a decision to postpone a game.
-If Susan does not hear from the home team coach, she will assume the game will be played as scheduled.
-Susan's email address is
+Notifying Umpire Coordinator – The head coach of the home team is responsible for notifying the Umpire Coordinator, Kerry Prasad, as quickly as possible by both email and phone call of a decision to postpone a game.
+If Kerry does not hear from the home team coach, she will assume the game will be played as scheduled.
+Kerry's email address is

 and her mobile phone number is 617-877-5583.